 Oxford Bach Choir is part of a great choral tradition which goes back two centuries, having been founded in 1896 by Basil Harwood, then organist of Christ Church Cathedral, to further the music of J S Bach in Oxford.

 The choir also aims to provide singers and audiences alike with a wide and exciting repertoire of choral works.

 Our concerts provide an inspirational platform for promising professional young soloists who are often at the start of their international careers.

-While our planned concerts and events for the 2020-21 season are on hold, we will still be rehearsing and putting on performances, where these are possible under government guidelines.
+Whilst our planned concerts and events are currently on hold, we will still be rehearsing and putting on performances, where these are possible under Government guidelines.
 Our summer concert, with its centrepiece a performance of the Duruflé Requiem, has had to be been postponed until the second half of September 2021, because of ongoing restrictions.